-If a firm/lawyer chooses not to display the Martindale-Hubbell® Peer Review Ratings™, all numeric ratings and feedback will be removed from display and language will appear that states "Ratings not Shown."
-All removal requests must be received in writing at email@example.com or by contacting our Ratings Representatives at 800-526-4902, Option 4.
-While there is no guarantee on timing, ratings displays generally will be removed from Lawyers.com and martindale.com promptly after we receive the request.
+If a firm/lawyer chooses not to display their peer reviews or the Martindale-Hubbell® Peer Review Rating™, all numeric ratings and feedback will be removed from display and language will appear that states "This Lawyer has chosen not to display the review(s) provided by his or her peers."
+All removal requests must be received in writing at email@example.com or by contacting our Customer Support department at 800-526-4902.
+While there is no guarantee on timing, peer review displays generally will be removed from Lawyers.com and martindale.com promptly after we receive the request.

 Martindale-Hubbell® Peer Review Ratings™ for any disbarred or suspended lawyers are automatically removed as soon as Martindale-Hubbell is notified by a state bar.
 Other types of lawyer disciplinary actions administered by the appropriate bar or judicial authorities may also be grounds to remove a rating.
 While bar-admitting authorities supply Martindale-Hubbell with disciplinary information, Martindale-Hubbell also reserves the right to investigate information from the bar or the judiciary regarding rated lawyers that may impact the ethical standards of a rated lawyer.